POORNESH-V/COVID-19-Data-Analysis-and-Trend-Visualization/README.md

-The project serves as a valuable tool for public health experts, researchers, and policymakers by providing actionable insights into COVID-19 trends.
+The project serves as a valuable tool for providing actionable insights into COVID-19 trends.